(888) 552-6760 SCHEDULE AN APPOINTMENT

 • The surgeon closes the incision (or incisions), and a surgical dressing is applied.

 Most patients remain in the hospital for two to four days.
-During your stay, you may be given medicine to control pain and be asked to get out of bed to walk frequently.
+During the stay, the patient may be given medicine to control pain and be asked to get out of bed to walk frequently.

 The chest tube that collects fluid and air during recovery is typically removed after two days.
-You may undergo several chest X-rays to make sure the lung is healing properly.
-In addition to walking, which reduces the risk of leg blood clots, you may be asked to do deep breathing and coughing exercises to prevent pneumonia.
+The patient may undergo several chest X-rays to make sure the lung is healing properly.
+In addition to walking, which reduces the risk of leg blood clots, the patient may be asked to do deep breathing and coughing exercises to prevent pneumonia.

-When you’ve recovered enough to go home, you may be given pain medications and instructions on how to care for the surgical site.
-You may feel tired, but it’s important to walk frequently.
-Take your medication only as directed by your surgeon, and continue your deep breathing and coughing exercises.
+When the patient has recovered enough to go home, he or she may be given pain medications and instructions on how to care for the surgical site.
+The patient may feel tired, but it’s important to walk frequently.
+Take medication only as directed by the surgeon, and continue doing the deep breathing and coughing exercises.

-Home-care instructions may include side effects and complications to watch for.
-Call your care team if you notice:
+Home-care instructions may include watching for particular side effects and complications.
+Call the care team if any of the following occur:

 • Chills or fever